laravel-liberu/documentation/docs/backend/addresses.md

 ## Publishes

 - `php artisan vendor:publish --tag=addresses-seeder` - the seeder used for countries
-- `php artisan vendor:publish --tag=enso-seeders` - a common alias for when wanting to update the seeders once a newer version is released, usually used with `--force`
+- `php artisan vendor:publish --tag=liberu-seeders` - a common alias for when wanting to update the seeders once a newer version is released, usually used with `--force`
 - `php artisan vendor:publish --tag=addresses-factory` - the factory used for address
-- `php artisan vendor:publish --tag=enso-seeders` - a common alias for when wanting to update the seeders once a newer version is released, usually used with `--force`
+- `php artisan vendor:publish --tag=liberu-seeders` - a common alias for when wanting to update the seeders once a newer version is released, usually used with `--force`
 - `php artisan vendor:publish --tag=addresses-config` - configuration file
-- `php artisan vendor:publish --tag=enso-config` - a common alias for when wanting to update the config, once a newer version is released, usually used with `--force`
+- `php artisan vendor:publish --tag=liberu-config` - a common alias for when wanting to update the config, once a newer version is released, usually used with `--force`

 ## Contributions